flynnduel/DREAM-TEAM---PROJECT-1/README.md

 <img width="485" alt="Screenshot 2024-10-13 at 4 00 27 PM" src="https://github.com/user-attachments/assets/6b6fed06-57c1-41e4-9aac-8bf2c02d4a43">

 ### Complex 3
+This query lists each employee based on the most orders fulfilled to the least amount of orders fulfilled

 <img width="596" alt="Screenshot 2024-10-13 at 4 01 52 PM" src="https://github.com/user-attachments/assets/64d0231e-8791-428f-a12a-636f13f58383">

+**Why is this important for management? -** Understanding how many orders each employee has fulfilled is important for management because it allows management to make decisions based off of employee performance.
+It allows for management to create better systems and differentiate work more efficiently either by getting rid of unnecessary employees or making sure certain employees step up their work.
+It will show management which employees are doing their jobs well and which ones are slacking.

 ### Complex 4
 new query from anna (could jeremiah run and replace with picture)